E-Statistics, Group Invariance and Anytime Valid Testing: Proofs

-\section{Proof of the main theorem, Theorem~\ref{theo:main_theorem}}
+\subsection{Proof of the main theorem, Theorem~\ref{theo:main_theorem}}

-For the proof of the main result, we use an equivalent definition of amenability to the one that was already anticipated in Section~\ref{sec:noncompact-groups}.
+For the proof of the main result, we use an equivalent definition of amenability to the one that was already anticipated in Section~\ref{sec:intro-group-invariance}.
 We take the one that suits our purposes best \citep[see][p.
-109, Condition~$A_1$]{bondar_amenability_1981}. \begin{assumption}[Amenability of $G$] There exists a increasing sequence of symmetric compact subsets $C_1\subseteq C_2,\dots \subset G$ such that, for any compact set $K\subseteq G$,
+109, Condition~$A_1$]{bondar_amenability_1981}.
+That is, a group $G$ is amenable if there exists an increasing sequence of symmetric compact subsets $C_1\subseteq C_2,\dots \subset G$ such that, for any compact set $K\subseteq G$,

-as $i\to \infty$. \end{assumption} In this formulation, amenability is the existence of \textit{almost invariant} symmetric compact subsets of the group $G$.
-We use these sets to to build a sequence of \textit{almost invariant} probability measures when $G$ is noncompact.
+In this formulation, amenability is the existence of \textit{almost invariant} symmetric compact subsets of the group $G$.
+We use these sets to build a sequence of \textit{almost invariant} probability measures when $G$ is noncompact.